 The following fees shall be paid as stated in the county fee schedule in amounts to be determined by the board by resolution from time to time must be paid before a dog or cat is retrieved by owner:

-- (1) Impoundment fee. - (2) Boarding fee per day beginning upon entrance. - (3) Rabies vaccination.
-(Code 1994, § 10-12; Ord. of 3-5-1991, § 11)
+- (1) Impoundment fee.

+- (2) Boarding fee per day beginning upon entrance.

+- (3) Rabies vaccination.

 Sec.
 6-13.
 Adoption procedure.